Akshara-Bulkapuram/Chess-game/README.md

 # Chess-game
-A chess game using AI-Minimax Algorithm with Alpha beta pruning
+This chess game is built using minimax algorithm using alpha-beta pruning using material score and piece square table score in the evaluation function.